 Section 2.
-That this Governmental Unit supports the Purdue Pharma Bankruptcy Plan as it would be in the best interest of this Governmental Unit and its citizens in that such plan represents a fair and equitable resolution to the opioid-related claims against Purdue and will provide funding resources that can be put to immediate use to abate the ongoing opioid crisis.
+That this Governmental Unit supports the Endo settlement and finds that participation in the Endo Settlement would be in the best interest of this Governmental Unit and its citizens in that such settlement represents a fair and equitable resolution to the opioid-related claims against Endo, will provide a direct funding source going to abate the ongoing opioid crisis, and the county receives funds for the harm it has suffered.